The Differences Between a Complete and Incomplete Spinal Cord Injury

 - Loss of sensation below the site of your injury

-- Issues controlling your bladder and bowels
+- Issues controlling your bowls and bladder

 What is an Incomplete Spinal Cord Injury?